ACEsuit/mace/docs/index.rst

 Overview
 --------

 `MACE` is a a machine learning software for predicting many-body atomic interactions and generating force fields.
-It utilizes high r order equivariant message passing for fast and accurate predictions.
+It utilizes higher order equivariant message passing for fast and accurate predictions.

 Features
 --------